-●One of the guys who read about what William Carey was doing in India was Adonirum Judson.
+▶ A guy who read about what William Carey was doing in India was Adoniram Judson.
 And he became one of the first American missionaries to travel overseas.

 Judson was a pastor's son but when he went to college he became a good friend with another guy Jacob Earnes who believed there was a God who created the world but pretty much doubted everything else the Bible teaches.
 Through this friendship Judson also left